 Fosterfields , “the first living historical farm in New Jersey”, was bequeathed to the Morris County Park Commission by Caroline Foster in 1979.
 Cara, as she was fondly called, lived 98 of her 102 years here in the Willows.
-Cara wanted to preserve her beloved home and wanted visitors to learn and share in the rich agricultural history of her farm and through living cultural programs give a look at life in the late Victorian era.
-As she wished , Fosterfields offers an exceptional opportunity to experience our agricultural heritage, “the good manure smell” as she called it.
+Cara wanted to preserve her beloved home and wanted visitors to learn and share in the rich agricultural history of her farm and through living cultural programs give experience life in the late Victorian era.
 Farming activities follow the same schedule noted in Charles Foster’s journal which he maintained daily for 40 years.
 At this National Register Site visitors can churn butter, crack corn, feed the chickens.
-Watch our working draft horses or the milking of a Jersey Dairy cow.
+Meet up close our draft horses or watch the milking of a Jersey Dairy cow.
 In addition 2 dwellings are open for tours: A Gothic Revival mansion, The Willows and the first floor of the farmhouse restored to the period 1918-1927.
 At the Visitors Center an introductory film presents an overview of Fosterfields and a Transportation exhibit displays original family owned vehicles.

 History of Fosterfields